CyberNomadX/team3673/README.md

 # Team3673 Robotics Archive

+## Note

+This repository has been restructured which, in turn will affect code functionalities and calls.

 Welcome to the Team3673 Robotics Archive repository.
 This repository contains various projects, libraries, and test codes developed by the team over the years.

 ## Directory Structure